-Capital expenditures or capex are the amounts spent for tangible assets that will be used for more than one year in the operations of a business.
-Capital expenditures can be thought of as the amounts spent to acquire or improve a company's fixed assets.
-Some examples include the purchase of machinery, equipment, furniture, building improvements, computer information systems, and leasehold improvements.
+Capital expenditures are the amounts spent for tangible assets that will be used for more than one year in the operations of a business.
+Capital expenditures, which are sometimes referred to as capex, can be thought of as the amounts spent to acquire or improve a company's fixed assets.

-The capital expenditures will also increase the respective asset accounts which are reported in the noncurrent asset section of the balance sheet entitled property, plant and equipment.
-Once the assets are placed in service they are depreciated over their useful lives.
-The accumulated depreciation for the assets is also reported as part of the property, plant and equipment.
+The capital expenditures increase the respective asset accounts which are reported in the noncurrent asset section of the balance sheet entitled property, plant and equipment.
+Once the assets (except for land) are placed in service they are depreciated over their useful lives.
+The accumulated depreciation for these assets is also reported as part of the property, plant and equipment.